 Now that the Shipwire App is installed, you can configure individual products to be fulfilled, as well as set product inventory levels to be kept in sync using the Shipwire inventory sync service.

-IMPORTANT: You must add products to Shipwire before setting the matching product in Shopify to be fulfilled by “Shipwire App”.
-Please also ensure that the SKUs are entered exactly the same into Shipwire and Shopify.
+IMPORTANT: You must add products to Shipwire before setting the matching product in Shopify and tag it to “Shipwire App” location.
+Please also ensure that the SKUs are entered exactly the same in Shipwire and Shopify.
 SKUs are case-sensitive in Shopify.
 Ie “ABC123” and “abc123” are recognized by Shopify as different SKUs, and if you have one version in Shipwire, and the other in Shopify, the integration will not work correctly (at the very least, inventory will not sync at all).
 Please see the Configure and store product section of our support area for more details.

-- Use the left navigation bar to to select the Products tab.
+- Use the left navigation bar to select the Products tab.
 If you have not created a product, do so by clicking the Add a product button and proceed to the next step.
-You may also click the Import products link below it to upload a CSV spreadsheet.

 Existing products – change individually